-Mike Boschee enters his sixth season as head coach of the Bemidji State University men's basketball team in 2017-18.
+Mike Boschee enters his ninth season as head coach of the Bemidji State University men's basketball team in 2020-21.
 Boschee became the 16th head coach of the Beavers prior to starting the 2012-13 season.

 • In the 2012-13 season, Boschee took BSU to the NSIC Tournament Championship game for the first time in program history.

-• He has guided the Beavers to an NSIC North Division Championship in 2013-14 and has tutored one all-region student-athlete and five All-NSIC team members.
+• He has guided the Beavers to an NSIC North Division Championship in 2013-14 and has tutored one all-region student-athlete and three All-NSIC team members.

 • Boschee's 2013-14 team cut the nets down by winning its first NSIC North Division Championship